11 of the Worst Data Breaches in 2021

 It’s no secret that Covid-19 has accelerated the number of cyber-attacks and data breaches witnessed across the globe.
-Increased reliance on technology as the world worked, shopped and socialised from home increased the surface area for attackers, who capitalised on a growing amount of PII (personally identifiable information) available across the internet.
+Increased reliance on technology as the world worked, shopped and socialized from home increased the surface area for attackers, who capitalized on a growing amount of PII (personally identifiable information) available across the internet.

 According to the FBI’s 2020 Internet Crime Report, the Internet Crime Complaint Center received nearly 800,000 cybercrime complaints in 2020, with reported losses exceeding $4.1 billion.

 As well as an increased number of attacks and data leaks, threats have also developed in sophistication and speed, thanks to the application of advanced technologies like machine learning, artificial intelligence and 5G.
 These technologies are only going from strength to strength, meaning 2021 has seen a whopping 3.9 billion breached records so far.